Java Foundation Classes (JFC)

 Swing

-Swing is a set of components that extend and enhance the capabilities of AWT.
+Swing is a set of lightweight components that extend and enhance the capabilities of AWT.
 Unlike AWT, Swing components are written entirely in Java and are therefore platform-independent.
 This means that Swing applications have a consistent look and feel across all platforms.

 Swing provides a much larger set of components than AWT, including tables, trees, and tabbed panes.
 It also includes features for creating custom components and for decorating existing components with borders and icons.